AlexPerez7/AlexPerez7/README.md

 # 💫 About Me:
 # Hi, I'm Alex Pérez👋
 <br>I'm a Computer Engineer passionate about technology and sports.
 I love learning new technologies and tools and am always looking for new challenges.
-Here are a few things I'd like to share about myself:<br>• 🌱 I’m currently learning Backend and Frontend Development.<br>• 📖 I love reading thriller and horror/suspense books.<br>• ⚽ I enjoy playing sports like soccer, cycling, and boxing.<br>• 🎮 I'm passionate about video games and am always looking for new titles to play.
+Here are a few things I'd like to share about myself:<br>• 🌱 I’m currently learning Backend and Frontend Development.<br>• 📖 I like to read thrillers and fantasy books.<br>• ⚽ I enjoy playing sports like soccer, cycling, and boxing.<br>• 🎮 I love videogames, this is my steam friend code: 900718697.

 ## 🌐 Socials:
 [![My Skills](https://skillicons.dev/icons?i=linkedin)](https://www.linkedin.com/in/alex-p%C3%A9rez-argomedo-b64b9b1b7/)